Therealchainman/archive-cp/algorithms/misc/fast_fourier_transform.md

 Solves pair counting problems efficiently.

 This example is being used to count pairs of ordered triplets such that A + C = 2 * B, but think of it as A + C = k

+note to self: change int to int64 where needed note to self: change modulus when needed

 ```cpp
 namespace NTT{